Jailbreaking and Mitigation of Vulnerabilities in Large Language Models

 \subsection{Implications for Research and Practice}

 The findings underscore an urgent need to rethink how LLMs are developed and deployed.
-Merely scaling models or applying surface-level safety measures remains insufficient. \cite{Deng2023Multilingual} found that multilingual prompts can exacerbate malicious instructions, emphasizing the need for safeguards that cover diverse linguistic contexts.
+Merely scaling models or applying surface-level safety measures remains insufficient.
+Deng et al. \cite{Deng2023Multilingual} found that multilingual prompts can exacerbate malicious instructions, emphasizing the need for safeguards that cover diverse linguistic contexts.